 Peruvian fish cebiche recipe prepared with fresh fish, limes, onions, spicy peppers, and cilantro.
-Served with boiled corn, cancha or Andean corn nuts, and sweet potato chips.
+Served with boiled corn, sweet potato, plantain chips, and/or cancha or Andean corn nuts

-- 1 ½ pounds very fresh and good quality fish filets (corvina, halibut, mahi-mahi)
+- 1 ½ pounds very fresh and high quality fish filets (corvina, halibut, escolar, hamachi, mahi-mahi)

 - 1 red onion, thinly sliced